jgclark/BibleGateway-to-Markdown/README.md

 -v | --version VERSION | Select Bible version to lookup using BibleGateway's abbreviations (default:NET)

 ### Writing to Markdown files
-If you want to write to a markdown note in the current directory, then use ``bg2md.rb [options] reference > notename.md`.
+If you want to write to a markdown note in the current directory, then use `bg2md.rb [options] "reference" > notename.md`.
+(Here the passage _will_ need to be quoted if it contains spaces.)
 For example this is how I tend to run it:

-`bg2md -b -c -e -r -v NIV Jn 3.16-17 > passage.md`
+`bg2md -b -c -e -r -v NIV "Jn 3.16-17" > passage.md`

 ### From Launchers
 With a little configuration it's possible to run this from Alfred or Raycast or other launchers, through whatever mechanism they use to 'Run script' with a query argument as the Bible reference.
 You'll likely need to create slightly different configurations for each Bible translation that you use.